ludiosarchive/Minerva/README.md

 	Safari, and Opera.
 Minerva disables the page-loading spinner in all browsers.

 *	Multiple transports: Minerva runs over HTTP long-polling, HTTP streaming, and Flash sockets.
-Its design easily supports new transports like WebSocket.
+Its design easily supports new transports.

 *	Robust timeout logic: Stuck requests and sockets are detected and aborted.